 Dr. Henderson and thyroid patient Allison Futterman’s book, What You Must Know About Hashimoto’s Disease, is vastly different to other thyroid books I have read, in the way that it is extremely comprehensive and aligning with my own views of each thyroid patient being individual, therefore requiring an individual approach.

-Dr. Henderson goes through the fundamentals of Hashimoto’s, with the patient insight and experiences provided alongside by Allison Futterman, a person living with Hashimoto’s
+Dr. Henderson goes through the fundamentals of Hashimoto’s, with the patient insight and experiences provided alongside by Allison Futterman, a person living with Hashimoto’s.

-I’ll reference back to this book and what I’ve learnt from it throughout my blog posts.
+I’ll reference back to this book and what I’ve learned from it throughout my blog posts.

 During and after reading this book, I was jealous that Dr. Henderson wasn’t my doctor!
 It is clear to see from the outset that she is a compassionate and open-minded medical professional, which we need more of as thyroid patients, and she blends mainstream and progressive medicine practises seamlessly, which I loved.
 I don’t align myself with being a cheerleader for only conventional or only functional medicine – I believe that a blend of the two tends to work best – and it’s great to find a well-balanced book that practises this approach too.